ReneTC/laser_video/manus.md

 Any photon that interacts with the electron wont excite it.
 To excite the electron, to photon have to have the exact same energy as the energy difference between the two states.
 One example could be a excitation energy of 2.00 electron volts.
 The energy of a photon is perceived as color in our eyes - and 2.00 eV corresponds to red.
 <img src="./02_correct_color/correct_color/correct_color.gif"/>

 here is an example: a photon of incorrect energy 4,00 eV a violet color, flies into the electron.
 Nothing happens.
 A photon with 2 eV then flies into the electron and excites the electron.
-After some random time, the electron de-excites and sends out a 2 eV photon in a random direction.
+After some random time, the electron deexcites and sends out a 2 eV photon in a random direction.
 <img src="./03_correct_color_interact/correct_color_int/correct_color_int.gif"/>

 Did you have have these self glowing stars as a kid?
 How did it work?
 The atoms in the plastic have been shined upon by white light before dark.
 Some electrons then underwent stimulated emission, stimulated by a specific frequency from the white light.
 The excited state have a very long life-time, and the electron undergoes spontaneous emission hours later!
 This processes is called fluorescence.

 <img src="stars.jpg"/>

 It turns out there is one more type of interaction between light and atoms: the **Stimulated emission**.
 This interaction happens when an excited electron, interacts with a photon of the same excitation energy.
 In the example below the electron is excited to a 2.00 eV sate.
 A 2.00 eV photons interacts with the electron.
-The interaction de-excites the electron and sends out another 2.00 eV photon.
+The interaction deexcites the electron and sends out another 2.00 eV photon.

 <img src="./04_stim_em/stim_em/stim_em.gif"/>